Functions: Generic Functions

 • :d : current measured disturbance, $\mathbf{d}(k)$

 For LinMPC and NonLinMPC, the field :sol also contains the optimizer solution summary that can be printed.
-Lastly, the optimal economic cost :JE is also available for NonLinMPC.
+Lastly, the economical cost :JE and the custom nonlinear constraints :gc values at the optimum are also available for NonLinMPC.

 Examples